mesutoezdil/mesutoezdil/README.md

 <img align="right" alt="Coding" width="1200" src="https://mir-s3-cdn-cf.behance.net/project_modules/disp/59303763700641.5ab98ff858d38.gif">

 # **About Me**
 Always aiming to learn new things in my life, I am passionate about developing in DevSecOps.
 One of those people who are fascinated by the world that the internet and the digital world is taking us to.
-I got my first education in Information Security and Systems and started my career, then I worked for a while.
-I am a determined and patient rubberneck and at the same time meticulous and ambitious in my work!

 <details>
           <summary>Click to expand!</summary>

           My Journey

-Even though I was in a pretty stable financial situation right after the pandemic, I decided to pursue a new adventure.
-My plan was actually to apply my previous knowledge of Information Security and Systems to its relationship with Cloud technology.
-Then I suddenly found myself bein in cloud tech.
+.

 </details>